 - Ensure the receipt of a diploma from the sending local education agency if the student meets the graduation requirements of the sending local education agency after all alternatives have been considered.

-If you have any questions regarding graduation requirements in the District and accommodations for your child, please contact Daniel Dunham, School Liaison Officer for Washington, DC, at (202) 433-2566.
+If you have any questions regarding graduation requirements in the District and accommodations for your child, please contact the Joint Base Anacostia Bolling School Liaison Officer at [email protected].